• Glass Fiber Textiles Thermal Insulation Ceramic Yarn Product System 1

 Hitex ceramic fiber yarn is made from alumina silica ceramic fiber, free of asbestos, can be used in different industrial applications under temperatures up to 2300 °F (1260 C) and has excellent chemical stability and strong resistance to thermal shock and corrosion attack.
 Exceptions are hydrofluoric and phosphoric acids and concentrated alkalis.
 It also resists oxidation and reduction,

-Q: Is glass fiber textile waterproof?
+Q: Can glass fiber textile be used in pressure vessels?

 Send your message to us